openstack-archive/murano/doc/source/install/manual.rst

         $ tox -e venv -- python manage.py syncdb
     ..

+   You can reply 'no' since for development purpose separate user is not needed.

 #.
 Run Django server at 127.0.0.1:8000 or provide different IP and PORT parameters.